noobertx/noobertx/README.md

 - 💞️ I’m looking to collaborate on new ideas to make your site works
 - 📫 How to reach me noobertx@gmail.com

+- I am currently working on a wp theme named wprig-theme which will have its own theme customizer using react

 <!---
 noobertx/noobertx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.